KokilaHiran/ServeSmart/README.md

 # Express TypeScript API

-A RESTful API built with Express.js, TypeScript, and MongoDB (Mongoose).
+A robust, scalable API designed to streamline user and customer management for restaurants.
+This solution accelerates development, simplifies integration with modern restaurant applications, and enables efficient handling of staff and customer data to enhance operational efficiency and customer experience.

 ## Features
 - User and Customer management endpoints